Ferenc Szálasi: National leader

+Szálasi's common law wife, Gizella Lutz, hosted a salon attended by the other wives and mistresses of the Arrow Cross leaders who met regularly for tea and biscuits.
+The wife of Ference Kassi, the propaganda minister in Szálasi's cabinet, recalled at her trial in 1946: "We women gathered at the invitation of Gizella Lutz.
+We discussed a variety of problems, also addressed political topics.
+We spoke about the coming victory of the Arrow Cross Party".
+One of Szálasi's first acts was to raise the monthly sum paid to the Reich in exchange for the defense of Hungary from 200 million pengő to 300 million pengő, which imposed a considerable financial burden on all Hungarians who faced increased taxes.
+Another early act of Szálasi's was to hand over the former prime minister Miklós Kállay to the Germans, who imprisoned Kallay in a concentration camp.
+Szálasi launched a plan to turn Hungary into a "corporate state" based upon the example of Fascist Italy, but very little was accomplished.
+He also envisioned a greater Hungary as he wanted to take back all of the Lands of the Crown of St. István to Hungary and planned to rename the Kingdom of Hungary as the Hungarian United Ancient Lands.

 Under his rule as a close ally of Germany, the Germans, with the assistance of the Szálasi government, recommenced the deportation of the Jews, which had been suspended by Horthy.
 He organised the so-called International Ghetto.
 During that time some diplomats like Raoul Wallenberg gave protective passports to some Jews, which protected them from deportation.
-Germans argued they weren't valid according to international law, but Szálasi's government accepted them nevertheless.
+The Germans argued they weren't valid according to international law, but Szálasi's government accepted them nevertheless.
 His government promoted martial law and courts-martial, and executed those who were considered dangerous for the state and the continuation of the war.
 During Szálasi's rule, Hungarian tangible assets (cattle, machinery, wagons, industrial raw materials, etc.) were sent to Germany.
 He conscripted young and old into the remaining Hungarian Army and sent them into hopeless battles against the Red Army.

-Szálasi's rule only lasted 163 days, partly because by the time he took power, the Red Army was already deep inside Hungary.
-For all intents and purposes, his authority was limited to a narrowing band in the centre of the country, including Budapest.
-On 19 November 1944, Szálasi was in the Hungarian capital when Soviet and Romanian forces began encircling it.
-By the time the city was encircled and the 102-day Siege of Budapest began, he was gone.
-The "Leader of the Nation" (Nemzetvezető) fled to Szombathely on 9 December.
-By March 1945, Szálasi was in Vienna just prior to the Vienna Offensive.
-Later, he fled to Munich.